 More than a fifth of Clinton voters say they have an unfavorable view of her.
 By comparison, just 8 percent of likely Clinton voters felt that way in the final Bloomberg poll before the election, and just 6 percent of Trump’s voters now say they view him unfavorably.

-How many bills are passed?
+How many bills have been passed?

 “We’ve signed more bills – and I’m talking about through the legislature – than any president, ever,” said Mr. Trump recently.